Ask your plant question

 There is also a White Bird of Paradise

 This plant likes full sun (with some afternoon shade preferred), high quality organic soil (acidic) that is well drained but kept moist.
-The reginae prefers lower humidity than Florida's climate so tend to flower better in California's dryer air
+The reginae prefers lower humidity than Florida's climate so tends to flower better in California's dryer air

 Starting with a young plant (3-gallon pot) it may take 3-5 years before the first blooming.
 Thereafter, blooming improves yearly